boogey100/bittrex-v3-node/README.md

 ### Assumptions

-* This project will be written in TypeScript.
+* This project is written in TypeScript.
 Params and responses will be strictly typed according to official docs.
 * Endpoint details will be documented with the official [bittrex API V3 documentation](https://bittrex.github.io/api/v3).
 * This project won't be compatible with any v1.1 API version.
 Use [bittrex-node](https://github.com/AndrewBarba/bittrex-node) for that purpose.
 * Libraries will be updated to latest version, specially axios, to avoid the latest well-known security issues with old versions.